rapoliveira/MulensModel/exploring_MulensModel/README.md

 The main script is [fit_binary_source.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/fit_binary_source.py), where FitBinarySource class inherits UlensModelFit (see [example_16](https://github.com/rapoliveira/MulensModel/blob/develop/examples/example_16/ulens_model_fit.py)) to use a lot of its functions to parse inputs and outputs.
 The auxiliary codes are:
 - [utils.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/.utils.py): stores utilitary functions, used in several parts of the process;
-- [save_results_binary_source.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/save_results_binary_source.py): produces all the outputs (figures, chains and yaml files with results);
+- [save_results_binary_source.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/save_results_binary_source.py): produces the final outputs (figures, chains and yaml files with results);
 - [prepare_binary_lens.py](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/prepare_binary_lens.py): prepares the YAML input for 2L1S fitting.

-Projects like "OGLE-evfinder" and "W16-59events" are separated in different folders, with folders for photometry and results inside it.
-Use "project-name" to setup a new project, where you must edit the input YAML file ([1L2S_project-name.yaml](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/OGLE-evfinder/1L2S_OGLE-evfinder.yaml)), add photometry files and an optional table with the peak times.
+Projects like "OGLE-evfinder" and "W16-59events" are separated in different folders which, in turn, contain folders for photometry and results.
+Use "project-name" folder to setup a new project, where you must edit the input YAML file ([1L2S_project-name.yaml](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/project-name/1L2S_project-name.yaml)) and an optional table with the [peak times](https://github.com/rapoliveira/MulensModel/blob/develop/exploring_MulensModel/project-name/t_peaks-file.dat), as well as add the photometry files.

-### Instructions to run binary source (1L2S) fitting
+## Usage for binary source (1L2S) fitting

 ```
 > cd exploring_MulensModel/
 > python3 fit_binary_source.py OGLE-evfinder/1L2S_OGLE-evfinder.yaml
 ```

-The first key of the YAML file is `phot_settings`, which contains a list of dictionaries with the key `name`, and optionally the keys `add_2450000` (True or False) and `phot_fmt` (mag or flux).
+The configuration of the YAML file is as follows.
+The key `phot_settings` contains a list of dictionaries with the key `name`, and optionally `add_2450000` (True or False) and `phot_fmt` (mag or flux).
 If the value of `name` is a directory, all the photometry files inside it will be executed in the fitting process.
 If `name` is a file, it will be used for the only fitting.
-The photometry file should be in .dat format with at least three columns, i.e. time, magnitude and magnitude error.
+The photometry file should be in .dat format with at least three columns, e.g., time, magnitude and magnitude error.

 The rest of the YAML file is formatted as in example_16 except for the key `additional_inputs`, which can contain these optional keys:
 - `t_peaks`: name of file with bump times or False.
 If the file is given, it should have columns with names 'obj_id', 't_peak' and 't_peak_2'.
 Default is False.